 This community provides students with interactive opportunities that ask them to evaluate both themselves and the world around them.
 Such inquiry actively involves students and asks them to be introspective and extrospective, to think and to communicate.
 As individuals they discover their talents and test their limits; as members of a community they begin to understand a citizen’s responsibilities.
 Consequently, they learn to find the balance necessary to allow them to thrive as individuals, as members of the school community, and as citizens in a global society.

-A note about faculty websites: Several teachers use Aspen to host their course websites.
+A note about faculty websites: While most teachers post their class material in Google Classroom, several teachers use Aspen to host their course websites.
 Parents and students will need to log into Aspen to view the content of these sites.
 Please review the instructions on how to access the Aspen Family Portal.

 Dover Sherborn High School has a broad curriculum encompassing the following disciplines: English, World Language, Mathematics, Science, Social Studies, Wellness, Living, Fine and Performing Arts, and Technology and Engineering.
 Extracurricular Activities offer opportunities for involvement in athletics, clubs, student performances and student government.